Bombay High Court

-The High Court of Bombay is the high court of the states of Maharashtra and Goa in India, and the union territory of Dadra and Nagar Haveli and Daman and Diu.
-It is seated primarily at Mumbai (also known as Bombay), and is one of the oldest high courts in India.
+The Bombay High Court is the high court of the states of Maharashtra and Goa in India, and the union territory of Dadra and Nagar Haveli and Daman and Diu.
+It is seated primarily at Mumbai, also known as Bombay, and is one of the oldest high courts in India.
 The High Court has circuit benches at Nagpur, Aurangabad and Kolhapur in Maharashtra and at Porvorim in Goa.

 The first Chief Justice, the Attorney General and the Solicitor General of independent India were from this court.
-Since India's independence, 22 judges from this court have been elevated to the Supreme Court and 8 have been appointed to the office of Chief Justice of India.
+Since India's independence, 27 judges from this court have been elevated to the Supreme Court and 10 have been appointed to the office of Chief Justice of India.

 The court has original jurisdiction in addition to its appellate jurisdiction.
 Judgments issued by this court can be appealed only to the Supreme Court of India.
 The Bombay High Court has a sanctioned strength of 94 judges (71 permanent, 23 additional).
 The building is part of The Victorian and Art Deco Ensemble of Mumbai, which was added to the list of World Heritage Sites in 2018.

-As of 2025, the Court is currently understaffed, with only 52 permanent and 16 additional judges.